Laragear/SubscriptionsDemo/README.md

 ### Modifying the subscription

 Most of the subscription data is copied from its parent [Plan](#plans).
-Laragear's Subscriptions package automatically copies over the Plan data into the Subscription model, which allows you to modify a particular Subscription, isolating its data from the parent Plan itself and other similar Subscriptions.
+Laragear's Subscriptions package automatically copies over the Plan data into the Subscription model, which allows you to modify a particular Subscription, isolating its data from the parent Plan and other Subscriptions.

 ```php
 $subscription->capabilities->set('deliveries', 20);